 MSF has ongoing projects in 13 governates in Yemen.
 We have implemented measures to keep staff and patients safe and to ensure the continuation of lifesaving hospital care in all projects, as well as helped other hospitals prepare to receive COVID-19 cases.

-In Hajjah Governorate in the northeast, we have contributed to preparation in Abs and Al Gumhouri hospitals.
-In Abs Hospital we created an 11-bed isolation unit.
-The MSF-supported COVID-19 isolation centre is now officially part of Al Gumhouri hospital, where we have supported the authorities by setting up a 30-bed triage area.
+In Hajjah Governorate, MSF has contributed to preparation in Abs and Al Gumhouri hospitals.
+In Abs Hospital we have created an 11-bed isolation unit.
+In Al Gumhouri hospital we have set up a 30-bed triage area and are supporting an isolation centre.
 Screening points have been established at patient entry in both locations.

-In Ibb governorate in the southwest we have supported local authorities to build the Al Sahul COVID-19 treatment centre, which began receiving patients on 13 June.
+In Ibb governorate, we supported local authorities to build the Al Sahul COVID-19 treatment centre, which began receiving patients on 13 June.
 MSF conducted a five-day training course for 234 medical and non-medical staff in the facility.
-We are assisting with technical support, triage and screening set- up, facility management, and infection prevention and control (IPC).
+We are assisting with technical support, triage and screening set- up, facility management and infection prevention and control.